Book an

 Key Takeaway

 Hope you have got the idea about the vitamins that cause hair loss.
 Vitamins A, B, B12, and biotin are all important to maintaining healthy hair growth.
 If these supplements do not fetch you a better result, then consider opting for a hair transplant.
-Seek out the help from Saraswat Hospital with an online consultation to ensure that your hair gets the tender care and nourishment.
+Seek help from Saraswat Hospital with an online consultation to ensure that your hair gets the tender care and nourishment.

 (1) Clinical evaluations typically categorize levels below 20 ng/mL as a deficiency that correlates strongly with female pattern hair loss and diffuse thinning.
+(Research Gate)

 (2) 2025 data suggest that minor zinc deficiencies often lack the clinical significance required to justify them as a primary diagnostic test.
+(Research Gate)

 (3) Follicular Unit Transplantation (FUT) yields a higher follicle survival rate of approximately 86% compared to 61-70% for Follicular Unit Excision (FUE) in cases requiring high graft counts for extensive baldness.
+(ISHRS Hair Transplant Forum)

 FAQs